SAP/cloud-security-services-integration-library/troubleshooting/logcollector/README.md

 1. Open your shell and navigate to the script path

-1. Execute the script with:
+1. Execute the script with the following commands: (Keep in mind that this will restart your application and app-router twice!)
     - Powershell:
         ```
         .\cf-logcollector.ps1 <your-application-name> <your-application-router-name> [path-to-output-zipfile]